-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900 and 1250 actual hours.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1250 actual hours and barbering students reach 450, 900, and 1200 actual hours.
+In the Esthetics program Formal Satisfactory Progress Evaluations will occur when the student reaches 300 and 500 actual hours.
+In 400 hour program, evaluations will occur monthly.
 At least one evaluation will occur prior to the midpoint of the academic year.